absynce/co-migrator/README.md

 ##Create a new migration:

     compound m create

+    You can also specify the schema(currently defaults to mysql):

+    compound m create mongodb

 A new migration will be saved in `db/migrations/[version]`.
 If a migration already exists for the current version of the application, a new migration will be incremented from the highest version of the current migration.